- Prospective Students

-The Department of Chemistry guarantees funding to all incoming graduate students.
-The current 2021-22 stipend is:
+The Department of Chemistry offers funding to all incoming graduate students.
+The current 2023-24 academic year amounts are:

-These annual stipends are guaranteed for two years to entering MSc students, four years to entering PhD students, and five years (from the point of graduate admission) to students who transfer from the MSc to the PhD program.
-Student stipends include contributions from major scholarships, graduate fellowships, TA appointments, and directly from Supervisor grant funding.
+Funding is guaranteed for two years to entering MSc students, four years to entering PhD students, and five years (from the point of graduate admission) to students who transfer from the MSc to the PhD program.
+Funding includes contributions from scholarships, graduate fellowships (GF's), Teaching Assistant (TA) appointments, and/or other funding.
 The guarantee is subject to satisfactory degree progress and TA performance.